iai-callgrind/iai-callgrind/CONTRIBUTING.md

 which also checks that any output files that are expected to be created by the benchmark run are actually there.
 Depending on the test configuration benchmarks are sometimes run multiple times.
-Currently, we don't have any tests in place which verify the benchmark terminal outputs.
-So, for concrete results it's better to use unit tests or integration tests in the `iai-callgrind-runner` package.

 ## Contact